Maryam-sfb/CQ-Generation-Framework/README.md

 Several Python libraries have been used to develop the pipeline, including spaCy for text processing, langdetect for language identification of scholarly articles, sentence-transformers and scikit-learn for calculating the semantic similarity of CQs, SciPy for data analysis, and other common libraries such as pandas and NumPy.

 ## Usage
+1. Install the required dependencies: ```pip install -r requirements.txt```
-1. Copy `.env-sample` to a new file named `.env` in the `CQ_Generation_Framework` folder and fill in the required keys.
+2. Copy `.env-sample` to a new file named `.env` in the `CQ_Generation_Framework` folder and fill in the required keys.
-2. Open `json_input/scope-expert.json` and replace the existing answers with your own domain scoping responses to the four questions.
+3. Open `json_input/scope-expert.json` and replace the existing answers with your own domain scoping responses to the four questions.
-3. Run the pipeline: `python run_pipeline.py`.
+4. Run the pipeline: `python run_pipeline.py`

+> **Note:** The pipeline requires valid API keys for Azure OpenAI (GPT-4o-mini) and SerpAPI.